About

 • Facilitating national planning and costing workshops

-• Providing follow-up technical support during implementation
+• Providing follow-up technical support during refinement and implementation

-Development of Tools and Models
+Tools and Models

-Tools developed include:
+Tools and models developed or supported include:

 • The WHO AMR Costing and Budgeting Tool